ABOUT

 PROGRAMS

 Snowboarding instruction for riders from the beginner to developing snowboarder, the focus is on overall riding ability with guidance in basic movement, balance, edge control, turning, and an introduction to the terrain park.
 Whether snowboarding for the first time or just wanting to get better, Groms has something to offer all first timers and novice/intermediate riders.
-The Groms program is a 10-week program with curriculum developed from the Canada Snowboard Riders concept and with input from Canada Snowboard, Canadian Association of Snowboard Instructors, and our Sask Snowboard technical development team.
+The Groms program is a 4 or 10-week program with curriculum developed from the Canada Snowboard Riders concept and with input from Canada Snowboard, Canadian Association of Snowboard Instructors, and our SK SBD technical development team.
 The program includes set skill development for each week and measurable goals to be achieved.

 The Groms program is separated into a “Beginner” lesson structure for those who are new to the sport and an “Advanced” set of lessons for those who have already acquired the beginner fundamentals such as speed and direction control but still are not solid with edge changes.
 Participants will receive a “report card” which will assess their progress during the season and what skills still needed to be worked on.
 This report card can act as an indicator of the athlete readiness for program progression.